qasimkhalid/SBEO/MIRO Evaluation.md

-# MIRO report for the SBEO: Smart Building Evacuation Ontology
+# MIRO Evaluation for the SBEO: Smart Building Evacuation Ontology
 We here report the documentation for the [SBEO](https://github.com/qasimkhalid/SBEO/blob/master/sbeo.owl) according to the guidelines available in [1].

 ## A. Basics